Better Alternatives to Unhealthy Relating

 Vilifying the Victim

 This occurs when a victim is criticized for appropriately creating boundaries or standing up for himself or herself against harshness, aggression, selfishness, or harm.
-Instead, the partner’s self-defensiveness could be explored to learn what we can protect for them.
+In a healthy relationship, self-defensiveness can be explored to learn what a partner is protecting, so that we can protect it for them.

 Playing the Victim